 - LO1: Students use problem solving skills to demonstrate ways to communicate with a range of different people.

 - LO2: Students examine and demonstrate effective communication techniques that can be used with a range of different people.

 HPE Subject Area Years 3 and 4

-IU: Communicate across cultures: recognise there are similarities and differences in the ways people communicate, both within and across cultures.
+- Communicate across cultures: recognise there are similarities and differences in the ways people communicate, both within and across cultural groups.

 State the learning intention: In the last theme, Language, we looked at how language affects community perceptions and attitudes.
 Today, we are going to explore ways we can overcome barriers to communication with a range of people.
 We will discuss how we feel when we are not understood, or when it is difficult to understand what others trying to communicate.
 We will practice strategies to communicate with a range of people so that everyone is included in day to day activities.